menor/daily-schawarma/README.md

 # daily-schawarma
 An asset pipeline to help with front end development at Resmio.
-Based on the awesome [gulp-starter](https://github.com/greypants/gulp-starter) but with some sauce of our own.

-## Requirements ##
-For the scss linter you need ruby installed, and the install the scss-lint gem with `gem install scss-lint`
+It uses webpack under the hood to compile all of our assets.

-## To run it ##
+## The component philosophy ##
-  1- Clone the repo.
-  2- Change the remote or delete the .git folder.
-  3- Run `npm install`
-  4- Run `gulp watch` to start the schawarmagic.
+Traditionally we have separated our assets by technology instead of by function, but recently this trend is shifting to a more modular approach.
+With React we already have the HTML of a component defined inside its Javascript code using JSX templates.
+Webpack also can require CSS files from a Javascript file and scoped to just that file (so no need for long class names to avoid collisions).
+This allows us to separate our code into small self contained modules, that can be easily maintained.

+[Here](http://simonsmith.io/using-webpack-to-build-react-components-and-their-assets/) is a good explanation about how modules work.